Become an RBFCU Member

 You like saving money

-According to a recent survey by Credit Union National Association, RBFCU households save an average of $350 annually compared to those that use other financial institutions.
+According to a recent survey by Credit Union National Association (CUNA), RBFCU households receive an average of $319 annually in direct financial benefits1 compared to those that use other financial institutions.

 You want great loan rates